Amnesty International: The Amnesty Candle

-The organization's logo combines two recognisable images inspired by the proverb, "Better to light a candle than curse the darkness."
+The organization's logo combines two recognizable images inspired by the proverb, "Better to light a candle than curse the darkness."
 The candle represents the organization's efforts to bring light to the fact that political prisoners are held all over the world and its commitment to bring the prisoners hope for fair treatment and release.
 The barbed wire represents the hopelessness of people unjustly put in jail.

 The logo was designed by Diana Redhouse in 1963 as Amnesty's first Christmas card.